Denzel-Witbooi/Denzel_POETASK1/README.txt

 5.The second page briefly describes what to do

-6.The third page will be the Finance page where you enter in:
-	-Your monthly gross income
-	-Monthly tax
-	-Your expenses e.g Groceries, Water and Lights, travel(including petrol),
+6On the finances page you will have to enter the necessary values and enter amount of expenses
-					   cell phone or telephone, and other expenses Once finished click on the save button which will redirect you to the Accommodation paage
+-Then click on the save button
+-Which redirects you to the expenses page
+-Where your enter your expenses and they
+- Get displayed on the right in a list box
+ Then enter next to go to accommodation page

-7. Choose the type of accommodation
+-Choose between your type of accommodation

-8. If you chose to rent a property you'll be directed to the Rent page -Enter your rental amount
+1).If you chose to rent a property you'll be directed to the Rent page
+	-Enter your rental amount
 	-Click the calculate button
 	-Message box will show the available money after necessary deductions -Application ends

-9. If you chose to buy a property you'll be directed to the Buy page -Enter the purchase price
+2).If you chose to buy a property you'll be directed to the Buy page
+	-Enter the purchase price
 	-Enter the deposit
 	-Enter the interest rate